ollaidh/OllaidhBudgetBot/README.md

 Set the following environment variables:

-`GOOGLE_APPLICATION_CREDENTIALS` pointing to a gcloud credentials file in bot folder.
+`GOOGLE_APPLICATION_CREDENTIALS` pointing to a gcloud credentials json file in bot folder.
 Don't commit this file!
+This repo is configured to ignore files with the `cred-*.json` mask, so you can name your cred files accordingly to avoid an accidental commit.

+To get a credentials json file, go to App Engine, Service accounts, choose an account, select Keys in a top menu, select Add key, Create new key, select json and download this file.

 `BUDBOT_PROJECT_ID` assign to your Google Cloud project ID